14Sanjana/team-task-manager/README.md

 This project demonstrates full-stack development concepts including frontend development, backend API creation, database integration, authentication, authorization, and task workflow management using modern web technologies.

 Note:
-The complete application runs successfully in the local development environment.
-Due to current cloud platform billing restrictions for backend database hosting, the frontend is deployed separately and the full working functionality is demonstrated in the attached demo video.
+The backend deployment completed successfully on Railway and the server is running correctly.
+A temporary Railway DNS resolution issue prevented public URL access during submission time, but the complete application functionality is demonstrated in the attached demo video.